 There can be no assurance that we would have effective remedies against prior owners of the property.
-In addition, we may be liable to tenant and may find it difficult or impossible to sell the property either prior to or following such a cleanup.
+In addition, we may be liable to current or future tenants and may find it difficult or impossible to sell the property either prior to or following such a cleanup.
 There are no environmental matters that are expected to have a material effect on the Trust's consolidated financial statements.